-Kiki: I had just sold a company before moving to Tampa and was looking to connect.
+Kiki: I had just sold a company before moving to Tampa and wanted to connect.
 I love startups, I love businesses.
 Business is kind of my sport.
 Some people can talk all about football.
-I can talk all about startups, so I was looking for a way to do that.
+I can talk all about startups, so I looked for a way to do that.

 Roxanne: You spoke earlier about burnout.
 How do you get over burnout personally?
 What do you do to take time to recharge and all that?
 And also, to give some context for people that might not know everything else you’re involved with, what projects do you have going on?
 You’re teaching a class for Suncoast Developers Guild now, correct?